chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 Sometimes, like in that last example, all the little bits seem, to an English-speaking mind, sensible and there for a reason.
 But other times, it seems like a word is far longer than it has any reasonable need to be.
-Like, for example, the Ojibwe word for Red Lake (a big lake and big center of Anishinaabe culture in Northern Minnesota): *Miskwaagamiiwi-zaaga’iganiing*, which for all that essentially just means “At the red lake”:
+Like, for example, the Ojibwe word for Red Lake (a big lake and big center of Anishinaabe culture in Northern Minnesota): *Miskwaagamiiwi-zaaga’iganiing*,{% include ogg src="miskwaagamiiwi-zaaga'iganiing" %} which for all that essentially just means “At the red lake”:

 Miskwaa- | gami-                | (i)wi- | zaaga’igan | -iing
 Red      | like a body of water | it is  | lake       | at